 You have been diagnosed with asbestosis and you would like to seek compensation to support you and your loved ones.
 You may have previously worked in the asbestos industry itself, or you may have been a former dock, construction or demolition worker.
 You may even have been exposed to asbestos dust more recently when working with old buildings or equipment.

 How we can help…

-Our clients always come first, so your solicitor will ensure your case progresses in a timely manner, supporting you throughout the process.
+Our clients always come first, so your lawyer will ensure your case progresses in a timely manner, supporting you throughout the process.

-You may be eligible to receive further financial support as a sufferer of asbestosis – your solicitor will be able to take you through the process of applying for welfare benefits.
+You may be eligible to receive further financial support as a sufferer of asbestosis – your lawyer will be able to take you through the process of applying for welfare benefits.

 The team is one of very few asbestos illness specialists in the UK.
-Your solicitor will work with you to progress your case through home visits or by telephone, Skype or email, both inside and outside normal working hours.
+Your lawyer will work with you to progress your case through home visits or by telephone or email, both inside and outside normal working hours.

 However, it is important to know that asbestosis can also be caused by relatively heavy exposure to asbestos dust (for example mixing lagging paste) over a period of weeks or months.

 Asbestosis was regularly suffered by workers in the asbestos industry itself, dock workers, building or construction workers, workers spraying asbestos paint and demolition workers – particularly in the 1970s-90s.
 Anyone today who works with old buildings or plant and may disturb or damage asbestos should also be aware of the risk of breathing in dust.

 Asbestos was gradually phased out of new usage until it was finally banned in 1999.